Why or rather "when" should you consider building your own cloud-native Drupal platform?

 Is a container-based infrastructure a viable solution for you?
-For your business needs?
+For your business needs and for building digital experiences that meet the needs of your audience?

-How do you know if your specific use case calls for a cloud-native Drupal development environment?
+How do you know if your specific use case calls for a cloud-native Drupal app development environment?

 And, assuming that you've run your own evaluation and that your use case does demand a switch from your current VM to a... multi-cloud Drupal hosting architecture: